stone-soap/CS3.05-NightSky/README.md

-OKay this one is actually just complete rot <br>
+Okay this one is actually just complete rot <br>
 Ft. characters from the hit game Fear & Hunger <br>
 It's mostly just Objects and JQuery<br><br>
 Made for my Computer Programming 12 class <br>